angelo-wf/SnesJs/README.md

 - The in-progress [SnesDev Wiki](https://snesdev.mesen.ca/wiki/index.php?title=Main_Page) by [Sour](https://github.com/SourMesen).
 - Some quick peeks at Sour's [Mesen-S source](https://github.com/SourMesen/Mesen-S).
 - The [nocach fullsnes document](https://problemkaputt.de/fullsnes.txt).
-- Some posts in the [SnesDev section](https://forums.nesdev.com/viewforum.php?f=12) of the NesDev forums.
+- Some posts and resources in the [SnesDev section](https://forums.nesdev.com/viewforum.php?f=12) of the NesDev forums.
 - The [Super NES Programming pages](https://en.wikibooks.org/wiki/Super_NES_Programming) in Wikibooks.
 - Various roms (especially the CPU tests) by PeterLemon found [here](https://github.com/PeterLemon/SNES).
 - Some of the wrapper code is based on my [NES emulator](https://github.com/elzo-d/NesJs).
 - The [zip.js](https://gildas-lormeau.github.io/zip.js/) library is used for zipped rom loading support.

+## License

+Licensed under the MIT License.
+See `LICENSE.txt` for details.